 Technology is moving at a fast pace and sometimes it's difficult to keep up, especially if you're not techy.
 This hits "solopreneurs" (single-person businesses) harder than established companies, but it's still a fairly universal challenge.

-Even with its faults, though, digital marketing is a brilliant new frontier with endless possibilities.
+Even with its faults, though, online marketing is a brilliant new frontier with endless possibilities.

-Establishing Your Website – The “Hub” of Your Digital Marketing Strategy
+Establishing Your Website – The "Hub" of Your Online Marketing Strategy

-For most online businesses, digital marketing strategy starts with your website.
+For most online businesses, online marketing starts with your website.
 This is home base.
-It’s where transactions take place – where people contact you to schedule services or where they come to buy products directly.
+It's where transactions take place – where people contact you to schedule services or where they come to buy products directly.

 Establishing your website these days seems easier than ever, but this space is rife with beginner mistakes.